Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Star Formation Rate Function

 \subsection{Star Formation Rate Function}

-In Figure \ref{fig:SFRF}, we show the resulting SFRFs obtained under the each assumption of dust extinction law (Calzetti+SMC, Calzetti, and SMC bootstrap estimation).
+In Figure \ref{fig:SFRF}, we show the resulting SFRFs obtained under the each assumption of dust attenuation law (Calzetti+SMC, Calzetti, and SMC estimation).
+The uncertainty of the SFRF is calculated assuming the Poisson uncertainty by \citet{gehrels_confidence_1986}.
 As discussed in Section \ref{subsec:method_sfrf}, the completeness limit of the sample is $\sim10^{2.5}\ M_\odot\ {\rm yr}^{-1}$, thus the data point below that value is treated as a lower limit.
-In the figure, we also show several SFRFs from literature for comparison converted to the same IMF as we use. \citet[S16 hereafter]{smit_inferred_2016} derived a SFRF based on the rest-frame UV LF at $z\sim6$ after corrected for the dust extinction with assuming the IRX-$\beta$ relation.
-S16 assumed \citet{meurer_dust_1999}- and SMC-type IRX-$\beta$ relations and derived the respective SFRFs.
-For a fair comparison, we compare our result to SFRFs in the literature under the corresponding assumption of dust extinction law.
-For result using Calzetti+SMC bootstrap estimation (left panel in Figure \ref{fig:SFRF}), we simply compare to the average of the SFRFs with Calzetti and SMC law from the literature.
+In the figure, we also show several SFRFs from literature for comparison converted to the same IMF as we use. \citet[S16 hereafter]{smit_inferred_2016} derived an SFRF based on the rest-frame UV LF at $z\sim6$ after corrected for the dust attenuation with assuming the $A_{\rm UV}$-$\beta$ relation.
+S16 assumed \citet{meurer_dust_1999}- and SMC-type $A_{\rm UV}$-$\beta$ relation and derived the respective SFRFs.
+For a fair comparison, we compare our result to SFRFs in the literature under the corresponding assumption of dust attenuation law.
+For result using Calzetti+SMC estimation (left panel in Figure \ref{fig:SFRF}), we simply compare to the average of the SFRFs with Calzetti and SMC law from the literature.
 In addition, we show the SFRF obtained from FIR observations at $z\sim6$ estimated by \citet{rowan-robinson_star_2016} in the figure.
 We have to keep it in mind that this SFRF from FIR observations was measured only in the brightest region (${\rm SFR}\sim10^4\ M_\odot\ {\rm yr}^{-1}$) and obtained by extrapolating down to the fainter region.